haskellfoundation/certification-syllabi/questions/andres.md

 ---

-Q: What is the problem with the following code?
+Q: The following code fails to compile and produces an error.
+Identify the error.
 Describe two different methods in which this code can be fixed?
 ```